 Alternatively, you can create your own shoe odorspray, as follows:

-- Mix a half cup of water with a half cup of white vinegar (vinegar helps kill bacteria) as well as 5 drops of an essential oil of your choice for scent (optional).
+- Mix a half cup of water with a half cup of white vinegar (vinegar helps kill bacteria) as well as 5 drops of essential oil of your choice for scent (optional).

 - Spray the inside of your shoes after use and then let the solution air dry into the shoes.